TimTimTimTimTimTimTimTimo/check24-best-combination-challenge/README.md

 These improvements make the algorithm highly efficient and capable of handling complex combinations in real time.
 The source code is thoroughly documented, and I am especially proud of how clear and optimized it turned out.
 I strongly encourage exploring it for further insights.

+## Possible Future Optimizations

+### 1. Precalculating/Caching
+One obvious optimization would be to implement precalculation and caching for popular queries.
+Frequently used queries could be precalculated and stored in a cache, which could then evict entries on an LRU (Least Recently Used) basis.
+A more advanced approach might involve using the results of previous queries to guide the algorithm for new ones.
+If a previous solution covers a subset of the current games, we could skip parts of the algorithm or leverage that partial result to speed up the process.

+### 2. Enhancing the Algorithm
+There are definitely parts of the algorithm that could be optimized further:
+- **SIMD (Single Instruction, Multiple Data):** Using SIMD could speed up coverage calculations.
+I experimented with this approach, but the results didn’t lead to performance improvements.
+However, I believe it could be beneficial with further tuning.
+- **Alternative Data Structures:** Replacing the `uncovered_games_map` with a simple vector of game IDs could be an interesting tradeoff.
+This might simplify parts of the algorithm and could potentially open the door to SIMD optimizations for coverage calculations.

+### 3. Switching the Algorithm
+Another possibility is to replace the custom algorithm with a **linear programming (LP)** approach.
+The problem could be modeled as an LP problem and solved using a dedicated solver library.
+I opted not to pursue this route, as I felt it was less interesting and believed that a custom solution like mine could perform just as well, if not better.
+In fact, a comparison with a similar implementation by a friend for this challenge suggests that my approach is on par with LP-based solutions in terms of performance.

+### Conclusion
+While the current implementation is optimized for performance, there is always room for further improvement.
+Future optimizations could focus on caching, algorithmic enhancements, or even exploring alternative approaches like linear programming.
+Regardless, the current solution is efficient and performs well, and the experience of building and fine-tuning this system has been valuable for learning and improvement.

 ## Application Structure and Tech Stack

 For this project, I decided to build a desktop application.
 The calculations are lightweight enough to run on-device, and it gave me an opportunity to try out **Tauri**.